Caltech-IPAC/hiresprv/sphinx/index.rst

 * One high SNR (at least 100 per pixel) :ref:`template observation <template>` of the target without the iodine cell must be collected before any PRVs can be measured.
 * The optimal SNR for the iodine-out template is 2x the typical iodine-in observation.
 * Each iodine-out template observation must be bracketed by 2-5 exposures of :ref:`bright, rapidly-rotating stars <bstars>` with the iodine cell in for calibration.
-* Individual exposure times should be no longer than 1 hour and iodine-out template observations should span no more than 1.5 hours.
+* Individual exposure times should be no longer than 1 hour.

 See link below for detailed instrument configuration and observing instructions.
    * :ref:`Observing Instructions <setup>`